hubblo-org/scaphandre/docs_src/references/exporter-prometheuspush.md

 ## Usage

-You can launch the prometheus exporter this way (running the default powercap_rapl sensor):
+You can launch the prometheus exporter this way:

 	scaphandre prometheus-push